 3. Raise the rear of the engine and place a block under it; then install the propeller shaft and output flange into the rear drive coupler.

 4. Remove the block from beneath the engine; then align the rear drive flanges and secure with four cap screws.
-Tighten to specifications.
+Tighten to 20 ft-lb.